Stay In Control When Searching For A Vehicle

 - Determine what you can afford and what a loan will cost you.

-- Learn where to find reliability ratings and current retail values.
+- Learn where to find reliability ratings and current retail values on the vehicle you're interested in, prior ro arriving.
 (Resources include Consumer Reports and Edmunds.)

 - Prepare to negotiate price.